D-dimer

-D-dimer (or D dimer) is a Dimer (dahy-mer) that is a fibrin degradation product (or FDP), a small protein fragment present in the blood after a blood clot is degraded by fibrinolysis.
+D-dimer (or D dimer) is a dimer that is a fibrin degradation product (FDP), a small protein fragment present in the blood after a blood clot is degraded by fibrinolysis.
 It is so named because it contains two D fragments of the fibrin protein joined by a cross-link, hence forming a protein dimer.

 D-dimer concentration may be determined by a blood test to help diagnose thrombosis.
 Since its introduction in the 1990s, it has become an important test performed in people with suspected thrombotic disorders, such as venous thromboembolism.
 While a negative result practically rules out thrombosis, a positive result can indicate thrombosis but does not exclude other potential causes.
 Its main use, therefore, is to exclude thromboembolic disease where the probability is low.

-D-dimer levels are used as a predictive biomarker for the blood disorder, disseminated intravascular coagulation and in the coagulation disorders associated with COVID-19 infection.
+D-dimer levels are used as a predictive biomarker for the blood disorder disseminated intravascular coagulation and in the coagulation disorders associated with COVID-19 infection.
 A four-fold increase in the protein is an indicator of poor prognosis in people hospitalized with COVID-19.